About the Library

 The Holyoke Community College Library provides students with the assistance and resources to fulfill their classroom assignments and expand their education beyond the classroom into their daily lives.
 The research strategies acquired while learning to use the library will provide students with lifelong learning skills.

 Our knowledgeable staff is available to work with students one-on-one, in teams, and in the classroom.
 Library services can be accessed in person at our service desks or by phone, email, or text message.
-Located in the center of the college complex, we offer two computer labs, three photocopiers with scan-to-email abilities, two group study rooms, and a deep quiet study room.
-Students have access to 75,000 print books, 38,000 electronic books, 32,000 online periodicals, and 20,000 streaming educational videos.
+Located in the center of the college complex, we offer computer labs, photocopiers with scan-to-email abilities, and both group study and quiet study areas.
+Students have access to print and electronic books, online periodicals, and streaming educational videos.
 HCC faculty may place course material on reserve at the circulation desk for student use.
 The online catalog and online databases are accessible from both in the library and from off campus.
 Easy remote access to the Library's electronic collection means that the library is always open when you need it!

 The entrance to the library is on the second floor of the Donahue building.